Consumer Privacy

 Too many social media platforms are built on excessive collection, algorithmic processing, and commercial exploitation of users’ personal data.
 That must change.

-Over the past two decades, social media platforms have become vast and powerful tools for connecting, communicating, sharing content, conducting business, and disseminating news and information.
-Today, millions or billions of users populate major social networks including Facebook, Instagram, TikTok, Snapchat, YouTube, Twitter, LinkedIn, and dating apps like Grindr and Tinder.
+Over the past three decades, social media platforms have become vast and powerful tools for connecting, communicating, sharing content, conducting business, and disseminating information.
+Major networks––such as Meta (formerly Facebook), X (formerly Twitter), Instagram, TikTok, Snapchat, YouTube, LinkedIn, and dating apps like Grindr and Tinder––now host millions or even billions of users.

-But the extraordinary growth of social media has given platforms extraordinary access and influence into the lives of users.
-Social networking companies harvest sensitive data about individuals’ activities, interests, personal characteristics, political views, purchasing habits, and online behaviors.
-In many cases this data is used to algorithmically drive user engagement and to sell behavioral advertising—often with distortive and discriminatory impacts.
+This extraordinary growth has granted platforms unprecedented access to and influence over users’ lives.
+Social media companies harvest sensitive data about individuals’ activities, interests, personal characteristics, political views, purchasing habits, and online behaviors.
+This data is often used to keep users on platforms for as long as possible, sell behavioral advertising, and train AI models, which frequently produce distortive and discriminatory outcomes.

-The privacy hazards of social networks are compounded by platform consolidation, which has enabled some social media companies to acquire competitors, exercise monopolistic power, and severely limit the rise of privacy-protective alternatives.
-Personal data held by social media platforms is also vulnerable to being accessed and misused by third parties, including law enforcement agencies.
+The privacy risks posed by social networks are compounded by platform consolidation.
+Mergers and acquisitions have allowed dominant companies to stifle competition, exercise monopolistic control, and block the emergence of privacy-focused alternatives.
+Additionally, personal data collected by these platforms is vulnerable to be accessed and misused by third parties, including law enforcement.

-As EPIC has long urged, Congress must enact comprehensive data protection legislation to place strict limits on the collection, processing, use, and retention of personal data by social networks and other entities.
-The Federal Trade Commission should also make use of its existing authority to rein in abusive data practices by social media companies, and both the FTC and Congress must take swift action to prevent monopolistic behavior and promote competition in the social media market.
+As EPIC has long urged, Congress must enact comprehensive data protection legislation to place strict limits on the collection, use, retention, and sale of personal data by social networks and other entities.
+The FTC should use its authority to curb abusive data practices.
+Both Congress and federal agencies must act swiftly to prevent monopolistic behavior and promote competition in the social media market.
+State Attorneys General must protect their constituents from the privacy harms associated with unregulated social media platforms, and state Legislatures must step up and pass strong data privacy laws protecting their constituents’ privacy to fill the gap left by Congress’s failure to protect the privacy and autonomy of all Americans.
+Unelected leaders of these massive conglomerates must be removed from decision-making positions in our government.

 Social Media & Surveillance Advertising

-Social media companies—and in particular, Facebook—collect vast quantities of personal data in order to “microtarget” advertisements to users.
-This practice, also known as surveillance advertising or behavioral advertising, is deeply harmful to privacy, the flow of information, and the psychological health of social media users.
+Social media companies, particularly Meta, Instagram, and TikTok, collect vast quantities of personal data to “microtarget” advertisements.
+Known as surveillance or behavioral advertising, this practice harms privacy, disrupts the flow of information, and damages users’ psychological well-being.

-As former FTC Commissioner Rohit Chopra wrote in his dissent from the FTC’s 2019 Facebook order, “Behavioral advertising generates profits by turning users into products, their activity into assets, their communities into targets, and social media platforms into weapons of mass manipulation.”
-Chopra went on to explain how surveillance advertising operates in Facebook’s case:
+Former CFPB Director and FTC Commissioner Rohit Chopra described the dangers of behavioral advertising in his dissent from the FTC’s 2019 Facebook order, “Behavioral advertising generates profits by turning users into products, their activity into assets, their communities into targets, and social media platforms into weapons of mass manipulation.”
+Chopra explains how surveillance advertising operates in Facebook’s case:

 To maximize the probability of inducing profitable user engagement, Facebook has a strong incentive to (a) increase the total time a user engages with the platform and (b) curate an environment that goads users into monetizable actions.